But it doesn't have to end here! Sign up for the 7-day coding interview crash course and you'll get a free Interview Cake problem every week.

 Actually, we don't support password-based login.
 Never have.
 Just the OAuth methods above.
 Why?

-Each "fingerprint" takes time and space, so our total time and space costs are where n is the number of files on the file system.
+Each "fingerprint" takes time and space, so our total time and space costs are where is the number of files on the file system.

 If we add the last-minute check to see if two files with the same fingerprints are actually the same files (which we probably should), then in the worst case all the files are the same and we have to read their full contents to confirm this, giving us a runtime that's order of the total size of our files on disk.